backand/docs/source/includes/_common_use_cases.md

 $scope.getAll();
 ```

+To access this data, we'll update the page controller to call our `ItemsModel` and return the relevant rows.
+To do so, use the JavaScript to the right to define a `getAll()` function and store the results in `$scope`.

 Now, we'll need to update the page's design to display the new information.
 To show a list of all the items you've obtained:

 * Drag a **List Item** element onto your UI
 * In the page list pane (upper left hand corner), click on **List**
 * On the right side of the pane, click on **Angular Directives** and add a new directive with the following details:

     * Directive: ng-repeat